paypal/openapilint/docs/rules/path-style.md

 Not validated in this rule:

 * The style of the path templates within curly braces.
-A separate rule, or another config option for this rule can be added to validate path templates.
+A separate rule, or another config option for this rule can be added to validate the path template id style.

 ## Config